iotaledger/iota-wiki/docs/learn/networks/testnets.md

 ## IOTA 1.5 Comnet

-Comnet is a 100% community driven testnetwork.
-It can be used as a testnetwork for your IOTA 1.5 apps and it is also used to test the newest Versions of Hornet or Bee and future IOTA 1.5 upgrades.
+Comnet is a 100% community-driven test network.
+It can be used as a test network for your IOTA 1.5 apps and it is also used to test the newest Versions of Hornet or Bee and future IOTA 1.5 upgrades.

 - **[API: https://comnet.tanglebay.com/](https://comnet.tanglebay.com/api/v1/info)**
 - **[Explorer](https://explorer.tanglebay.com/comnet/)**